 To easily understand the term “coincident pair,” let's break down each word in the phrase.

 A pair means that we'll be using two identical microphones in these miking techniques.
 At the very least, we'll use two microphones will very similar specifications (polar and frequency responses, sensitivity ratings, etc.).

-It’s also worth running each microphone through the same model of preamp with the same amount of gain applied to the signal.
+It's also worth running each microphone through the same mic preamp model with the same amount of gain applied to the signal.

 Applications Of Coincident Pairs

 Why would we want to utilize a coincident pair microphone technique?

 Coincident pairs are utilized for capturing a stereo image of close sound sources, distant sound sources, and entire acoustic environments.
 These miking techniques are perhaps the most versatile among the stereo miking techniques because of their close-miking capabilities and relative phase coherence.

 The coincident pair miking techniques also provide us with a compact method of recording stereo audio.
 This allows them to excel in smaller acoustic environments like small iso-booths.

 Although coincident pairs may not be as wide as spaced pairs, the coincident nature of the microphone capsules eliminates many of the phasing issues inherent in spaced microphone pairs.